Waste education

 We are committed to providing free and accessible education to our residents and businesses, including the facilitation of workshops and presentations to help you rethink your waste.

-For more information and updates on waste education, please contact the Environmental Education Officer on 9528 0333.
+For more information and updates on waste education, please contact the City's Environmental Education Officer on 9528 0333.

 Be a GREAT Sort!